arobie1992/ClarinetSim/README.md

 Note: The PeerSim random seed is commented out.
 If you would like to enable it, uncomment line 16 of `simulations/template.txt`.

-#### Monitoring Multiple Runs
+#### Warnings

+- The values used by `run-sims.sh` are permuted on, so that means that the total number of runs, and subsequently config and results files will be `len(NODE_CNTS) * len(CYCLE_CNTS) * len(COEFF_VALS) * len(MAL_PCTS)`.
+- Larger simulations can take quite some time.
+This seems to be mostly dependent on the `NODE_CNTS` and `CYCLE_CNTS` values. `COEFF_VALS` and `MAL_PCTS` don't seem to have any noticeable effect.
+I don't recommend going past `NODE_CNT=1000` and `CYCLE_CNT=10000` unless you have some separate machine to run on with quite a bit of ram.
+For reference, 1000 x 10000 took about 10-15 minutes on my laptop while 5000 x 10000 took about 4 hours on a 128GB VM with 64GB max memory given to the Java process.

+#### Support Scripts

-Since there can be a potentially large number of simulations, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
+- Since there can be a potentially large number of simulations, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
 This is an infinite loop, so it is up to you to manually stop the process.
 You can provide an optional integer parameter to tell the script how long to wait between checks in seconds, for example `./watch.sh 2` to check every 2 seconds.
+- The results files are essentially the STDOUT of the run, which results in some noise.
+The `simulations/cleanup-output.sh` will remove all this noise.
+To run it pass the directory with the results files you want to clean as the first arg and where to output the cleaned files as the second argument.
+For example, with input directory `output/` and cleaned directory `cleaned/`, run `./cleanup-output.sh output/ cleaned/`.
+Note this doesn't do any sort of validation on input format, so running it on files with different contents is undefined behavior.

 ## Metrics